dart-lang/sdk/pkg/dart2wasm/dart2wasm.md

 ## Running dart2wasm

 You don't need to build the Dart SDK to run dart2wasm, as long as you have a Dart SDK installed and have the [Dart SDK repository checked out](https://github.com/dart-lang/sdk/wiki/Building#getting-the-source).
+NB: the SDK must be checked out using depot tools and not just cloned from this repo.

 To compile a Dart file to Wasm, in a checkout of the Dart SDK repository, run: